Beyond-Notability/bn_framework/src/mothers.md

 ## notes

 - graph with speaking engagements to see the change in 'narrative'
+- why timelines of people: we want to see the people, not aggregate them out.

 Here is an inline note.^[Inlines notes are easier to write, since